 About The New York Council on Problem Gambling

-In 1972, the Board of Trustees of Gamblers Anonymous in the New York City area requested their Spiritual Advisor, Monsignor Dunne, establish a Council on Compulsive Gambling to do what they could not do because of anonymity- call national attention to the increasing problem of compulsive gambling in the United States.
+In 1972, the Board of Trustees of Gamblers Anonymous in the New York City area requested their Spiritual Advisor, Monsignor Dunne, establish a Council on Problem Gambling to do what they could not do because of anonymity- call national attention and raise awareness of problem gambling in the United States.
 The National Council on Problem Gambling was founded at that time and in 1975, was chartered as a nonprofit organization.

 Initially organized by an alliance of health professionals and recovering gamblers, the National Council benefited from the work of pioneers such as Dr. Robert Custer and Monsignor Joseph Dunne of New York.
 Until the National Council decided to relocate its headquarters to Washington, D.C., the National Council and NYCPG were in essence one and the same.
 In fact, money was provided by the New York State Office of Mental Health to maintain the National Council on Problem Gambling Helpline.
 NYCPG was formally incorporated in 1994.